QiteBlock/nft-collection-back/README.md

 ## **Contract Overview**

-- MyBeautyNFT.sol: This contract defines the all the functionalities of an NFT, including minting, metadata and allowlist.
+-   `MyBeautyNFT.sol`: This contract defines the all the functionalities of an NFT, including minting, metadata and allowlist.
+-   `SalesActivation.sol`: A contract that defines when sales begins

 ## **License**